chickensoft-games/chickensoft_site/blog/2023-12-01-game-architecture/index.md

 For visuals that do anything more than just appearing in game, they should probably have a reference to a [behavior tree](<https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control)>), [state machine](https://en.wikipedia.org/wiki/Finite-state_machine), [statechart], or other such stateful mechanism that represents their state-of-being.

-Stateful mechanisms can have be loosely coupled to their owning components via an interface, enabling them to "drive" their visual components by calling methods on them or producing outputs that the visual game component binds to.
+Stateful mechanisms can be loosely coupled to their owning components via an interface, enabling them to "drive" their visual components by calling methods on them or producing outputs that the visual game component binds to.

 _The visual component's job is to shut up and look pretty_.
 The dumber it is, the better.
 An ideal visual component will just forward all inputs to its underlying state machine (or whatever it's using).